tpayne/lang-examples/nodejs/Azure/Graph/README.md

 az container show -g testapp \
     --name testapp | grep '"ip"'
 ```

+You can then either...
+* assign the user managed identity created above to the ACI and
+give it `Reader` role
+* or use a system-assigned managed identity and also give it `Reader` role

 ### Using AKS & Helm
 Before running the `helm install` or `helm template` commands, please review